TormodLandet/Ocellaris/documentation/programmers_guide/simulation.rst

         An :class:`ocellaris.simulation.hooks.Hooks` object that keeps track of functions that should run at certain times during the simulation

-    .. attribute:: plotting
-        :annotation:

-        An :class:`ocellaris.simulation.plotting.Plotting` object that helps creating
-        plots of the solution while the simulation is running

     .. attribute:: reporting
         :annotation: